D7460N/D7460N.dev/ADD.md

  <p></p>
 <summary id="squishy-layout"><h3>SQUISHY LAYOUT</h3></summary>

 The D7460N Template leverages an undocumented but valid **3 STEP** layout technique using just native HTML and CSS.
-This technique allows for dynamic functionality normally relegated to and implimented with expensive JavaScript tracking and poling.
-This technique maximizes layout flexibility, [RESPONSIVEness](#responsive-design), and sets the ground work for [end-user customizetin options](#customization).
+This technique allows for dynamic functionality normally relegated to and implemented with expensive JavaScript tracking and poling.
+This technique maximizes layout flexibility, [RESPONSIVEness](#responsive-design), and sets the groundwork for [end-user customization options](#customization).
 All while avoiding declaring, poling, or otherwise calculating heights and or widths throughout the GUI with slower JavaScript.

 <h4>: : STEP 1 : :</h4>